 For investors who gave up four months of gains in only six trading sessions,4 it is a powerful reminder of the devastating toll that volatility can take on portfolios.
-The second half of last year saw the virtual disappearance of volatility, particularly the fourth quarter, when volatility fell to 6.2%, well below the historic average of 15.6%.5 That world is now likely gone for the foreseeable future.
+The second half of last year saw the virtual disappearance of volatility, particularly the fourth quarter, when volatility fell to 6.2%, well below the historical average of 15.6%.5 That world is now likely gone for the foreseeable future.
 Looking ahead, volatility could be with us for months – probably even quarters – and needs to be actively managed.

 10-year Treasury yield: How low can you go?

 If the surprise Fed rate cut wasn’t enough of a headline, the 10-year U.S. Treasury yield plunged another 16 bps, falling below 1.00% for the first time.
 This benchmark yield has fallen 92 bps since January 1 and 56 bps in the past 10 days.
 The U.S. Treasury market remains the world’s largest sovereign bond market and the most liquid, making it an obvious destination of flight-to-quality flows.
 While rates are lower around the globe, the move in the U.S. Treasury market has far outpaced other developed bond markets.